tiandiao123/Algorithms-Problems/README.md

 (16) Reverse Pairs(Use Binary Indexed Tree):https://leetcode.com/problems/reverse-pairs/?tab=Description#/description

 (17) Use Merge and Conquer algorithms to solve the problem above(Reverse Pairs, check my ReversePairs2.java file)

+(18) Use merger and conquer algorithm to solve the problem Range of Sum problem(check RangeOfSum2 java file)